FranklynQin/River_SO4_Prediction/README.md

 *Liyang Qin*

-## Disclaimer: Due to size limitation, raw data can be downloaded using scripts provided in the code folder through Water Quality Portal.
+## Disclaimer: Due to size limitation (larger than GitHub storage limit), raw data can be downloaded using scripts provided in the code folder through Water Quality Portal.

 ## Literature Review
   ### Sulfate in the Environment